CreditDecoding: Accelerating Parallel Decoding in Diffusion Large Language Models with Trace Credit: CreditDecoding Supplement

-Further comparison between CreditDecoding and Fast-dLLM, as illustrated in Figure~\ref{fig:block_ablation}, reveals that CreditDecoding demonstrates greater advantages in overall performance.
-In terms of performance, CreditDecoding consistently performs on par with or slightly better than Fast-dLLM under medium and small block lengths , reaching its performance peak at a block length of 32, which demonstrates stronger capabilities.
-Even when both methods experience performance degradation under large block lengths, CreditDecoding still exhibits better error control.
-Regarding speed, CreditDecoding shows higher TPF across all block length scales, and the performance gap widens as block length increases, reflecting its architectural advantages in parallel scenarios.
+A closer comparison in Figure~\ref{fig:block_ablation} reveals that CreditDecoding demonstrates greater advantages in overall performance.
+In terms of performance, CreditDecoding reaches its peak at a block length of 32 and consistently performs on par with or better than Fast-dLLM across medium and small scales.
+Even under large block lengths where both methods decline, CreditDecoding still exhibits better error control.
+Regarding speed, CreditDecoding shows higher TPF across all scales, and the performance gap widens as block length increases, reflecting its architectural advantages in parallel scenarios.

 In summary, CreditDecoding's core value lies in its superior generation performance compared to Fast-dLLM, along with higher overall efficiency.
 Future work could explore adaptive block sizing or hybrid decoding strategies to dynamically adjust block length and further optimize the balance between performance and speed across different sequence lengths.